-- 8. The proposal for amendment of this methodology pursuant to the previous paragraph shall specify whether the FRM value shall be calculated for each CNEC based on the underlying probability distribution, or whether all CNECs with the same underlying CNE shall have the same FRM value calculated based on the probability distribution calculated for the underlying CNE.
-In case the proposal suggests calculating the FRMs at CNEC level, the proposal shall describe in detail how to estimate the expected and realised flows adequately, including the RAs that would have been triggered in order to manage the contingency when relevant. - 9.
-The supporting document for the proposal for amendment of this methodology pursuant to paragraph 7 above shall include at least the following: - (a) the FRM values for all CNECs calculated at the level of CNE and CNEC; and - (b) an assessment of the benefits and drawbacks of calculating the FRM at the level of CNE or CNEC. - 10.
-Until the proposal for amendment of this methodology pursuant to paragraph 7 has been approved by all Core regulatory authorities, the Core TSOs shall use the following FRM values: - (a) for CNECs already used in existing flow-based capacity calculation initiatives, the FRM values shall be equal or lower to the FRM values used in these initiatives at the time of adoption of this methodology; and - (b) for CNECs not already used in existing flow-based capacity calculation initiatives, the FRM values shall be equal or lower to 10% of the F{max} calculated under normal weather conditions - 11.
+- 9. The supporting document for the proposal for amendment of this methodology pursuant to paragraph 7 above shall include at least the following: - (a) the FRM values for all CNECs calculated at the level of CNE and CNEC; and - (b) an assessment of the benefits and drawbacks of calculating the FRM at the level of CNE or CNEC. - 10.
+Until the proposal for amendment of this methodology pursuant to paragraph 7 has been approved by all Core regulatory authorities, the Core TSOs shall use the following FRM values: - (a) for CNECs already used in existing flow-based capacity calculation initiatives, the FRM values shall be equal to the FRM values used in these initiatives at the time of adoption of this methodology; and - (b) for CNECs not already used in existing flow-based capacity calculation initiatives, the FRM values shall be equal to 10% of the F{max} calculated under normal weather conditions. - 11.
 After the proposal for amendment of this methodology pursuant to paragraph 7 has been approved by all Core regulatory authorities, the FRM values shall be updated at least once every year based on an observation period of one year in order to reflect the seasonality effects.
 The FRM values shall then remain fixed until the next update.